ROOM 34 @ THE NICE ROOMS presents

 Tripitaka and his disciples are just a few days away from reaching India - they can clearly see the Gold Temple of the Thunderclap ahead.
 The King of All Geological Ages appears and says he'll stop them reaching India.
 Pigsy finds the king's beautiful wife strangely familiar, he knows her from somewhere.
 The king captures Tripitaka and puts the indestructible Iron Collar of Death on him, to choke him to death.
 This looks like the end for Tripitaka.

-In the Fremantle boxset of DVDs (above) the 13 UK 'unseen' episodes are each tagged separately on to the end of the 13 compilation DVDs rather than being placed in the correct running order that they were originally shown in Japan.
+In the Fremantle boxset of DVDs (above) the 13 UK TV 'unseen' episodes from Series 2 are tagged separately onto the end of each of the 13 compilation DVDs (1 unseen episode on each DVD) rather than being placed in the correct Japanese TV running order.

-These 'unseen' episodes are highlighted below and placed in their original Japanese running order.
+These 'unseen' episodes are highlighted below in green type and placed in their original Japanese running order.

 In the boxset they are not dubbed into English but have English subtitles instead.

-There is a separate DVD of the 13 'unseen' episodes that were dubbed into English in 2004.
-It is entitled The Thirteen Lost Episodes
+There is a separate DVD available that consists of just the 13 'unseen' episodes that were dubbed into English in 2004.
+The DVD is entitled The Thirteen Lost Episodes

 Season 2 1979 - 1980